EliGarfield/Code-Quest/README.md

 # Code-Quest
-# Change Logs
+## Change Logs
-## version 1.0
+### version 1.0
-### Basic functionality, multple variables and a ways to go, and there is a lot more story to add to the game
+#### Basic functionality, multple variables and a ways to go, and there is a lot more story to add to the game
-## Version 1.1
+### Version 1.1
-### Now there are multpile classes, a bit more story, hashmap was added, but the code is borken now.
+#### Now there are multiple classes, a bit more story, hashmap was added, but the code is broken now.
 Stay tuned for bug fixes, more story, and generally just more.

 <img width="728" alt="Screenshot 2025-03-28 at 12 03 44 PM" src="https://github.com/user-attachments/assets/7e0a8d49-2f0e-4f4f-9170-1dc3be3106fd" />